nncsang/Infory-Dashboard/README.md

 - On the customer side, Infory Dashboard WebUI App is a **Business Intelligence tool** which provide an easy and efficient way to collect user's data, to analyze the data, to create report and present actionable information to help corporate executives, business managers and other end users make more informed business decisions.
 From that, Infory Dashboard WebUI App helps brand/shop owners not only identify market trends and spot business problems that need to be addressed but also accelerate and improve decision making; optimize internal business processes; increase operational efficiency; drive new revenues; and gain competitive advantages over business rivals.
 - On the user side, Infory mobile application is **a location-based service application** in which a user can register with a social network account (Facebook, Google++, Twitter) or a phone number.
 User can setup for him a profile with personal information.
 After that, user can explore nearby locations in order to find best services (restaurant, shopping mall, food store, supermarket, cloth store...) with smart searching and filtering tool.
 Services are divided into categories for user's convenience.
 Infory mobile application provides interactive actions to the services (view details, like, comment, follow, post photo, share).
 User will gain some reward points for each intraction, and then user can redeem points for a gift, a voucher...

 This page will focus to explain about Infory Dashboard WebUI App.
 It is the part that I built by myself.
-But for the better understanding of Infory App and of couses Infory Dashboard WebUI App, I would like to posted some images from Infory mobile application v1.0.
+But for the better understanding of Infory App and of couses Infory Dashboard WebUI App, I would like to post some images from Infory mobile application v1.0.

 <img src="http://res.cloudinary.com/dppqpdago/image/upload/v1444037523/Map_update_we1eyh.png" width="20%"></img>
 <img src="http://res.cloudinary.com/dppqpdago/image/upload/v1444037499/Infor_epu67p.png" width="20%"></img>